tyleransom/DScourseS18/DatabaseMgmt/DataTypes.md

 # Data overview
 Today's discussion will focus on grappling with data.

-## A note on file extensions
+## 1. A note on file extensions
 Often, if you download a file, you will immediately understand what type of a file it is by its extension.
 File extensions in and of themselves don't serve any particular purpose other than convenience.

 File extensions were created so that humans could keep track of which files on their workspace are scripts, which are binaries, etc.

-## Why is the file format important?
+### 1.1 Why is the file format important?
 File formats matter because they may need to match the environment you're working in.
 If you use the wrong file format, it may cause your computations to run slower than otherwise.
 To the extent that the environment you're working in requires a specific file format, then using the correct format is essential.

-## Common file extensions you'll see when working with data
+## 2. Common file extensions you'll see when working with data
 In the following table, I list some of the most common file extensions.
 For a more complete list of almost every file extension imaginable (note: they missed Stata's `.do` and `.dta` formats), see [here](https://en.wikipedia.org/wiki/List_of_file_formats).

 Another great discussion about file formats is [here](https://opendata.stackexchange.com/questions/1208/a-python-guide-for-open-data-file-formats) on stackexchange.

-### Open file extensions
+### 2.1 Open-format file extensions

 The following file extensions are not tied to a specific software program.
 In this sense they are "raw" and can be viewed in any sort of text editor.